swiftlang/swift-evolution/proposals/00xx-noescape-once.md

 ## Alternatives considered

+### A `@once` parameter

 It was mentioned in the discussion that the "once" behavior and `@noescape` look orthogonal, and the "once" behavior could be useful on closures that escape.
 However, it is only possible to verify that a closure has been executed exactly once if it does not escape.
 Because of this, "once" and `@noescape` are better left together.

+### Calling on paths that throw

+It must either be guaranteed that the closure will be executed, or that it will not be executed, on a path that throws.
+It appears best to guarantee that it will not, since this allows the function to bail out without calling the closure in the event that it can't provide the guarantee that it's trying to get.
+For
+instance:

+	do {
+		let foo: Int
+		try withLock(someLock, timeout: 0.5) {
+			foo = sharedThing.foo
+		}
+	} catch {
+		print("couldn't acquire lock fast enough")
+	}

+A function like this would be awkward to express if the closure had to test a parameter to tell if the lock was acquired or not.